-The “Make in India” programme and the numerous tax breaks offered to exporters are examples of the present Indian government’s desire to increase the quantity and quality of Indian exports and thereby increase the reach of our products worldwide.
-Even though the GST (Goods and Services Tax) was implemented on July 1 in 2017, there is still some uncertainty among exporters over the potential effects of the new system on this sector.
+The “Make in India” program and the numerous tax breaks offered to exporters are examples of the present Indian government’s desire to increase the quantity and quality of Indian exports and thereby increase the reach of our products worldwide.
+Even though the GST (Goods and Services Tax) was implemented on July 1, 2017, there is still some uncertainty among exporters over the potential effects of the new system on this sector.
 The impact of GST on exported goods and the tax paid on the inputs/raw materials used are two things that traders are interested in learning about.
-On June 28, 2017, the Indian government released a set of notifications and instructions for the general public regarding the applicability of the CGST, SGST, UTGST, and cess and GST rates in an effort to clear up any ambiguities.
+On June 28, 2017, the Indian government released a set of notifications and instructions for the general public regarding the applicability of the CGST, SGST, UTGST, cess, and GST rates in an effort to clear up any ambiguities.

 Levying of GST on Exports